Deliverance From the Desperate Straits

 In desperate straits, I had to pin my hope on contracting for other projects to pay the debts.
 Thus, I began to do the things that I had never done and hated the most since I entered the construction industry—to do shoddy work and use inferior materials.
 Instead of using the steel products of national standard, I used the inferior ones, and I also reduced the number of reinforced bars from 6 to 4, thus diminishing the cost of the steel products by a third.
 I also cut down on the amount of the cement.
 In this way, I could reduce investment outlay on the project.
 To be honest, every time when I had completed a project like this, I was on tenterhooks for fear that serious quality problems would emerge.
 Every day I lived in an abyss of misery.
 Especially when I heard the news that some jerry-built projects in different places had caused losses to the lives and property of many residents, my conscience pricked me.
 I often had nightmares, and even when it thundered, I was afraid that I would be punished by Heaven.
 Also, my hypertension came back again.
 I was afflicted by dizziness, headache, and insomnia.
 I was tormented physically and mentally and felt as if living in a human hell.
 In this way, I lost myself in the current of the world and got bogged down deeper and deeper in the mire of sin.
 But never had I expected that when a project was half constructed, the unit it belonged to breached the contract and kept defaulting on the payment.
 The bank loan was already not enough for me to pay the workers’ salaries, so I had no choice but to get usurious loans to pay the workers’ salaries.
 Through many troubles I came to know that that unit had been in debt for a long time and could not at all afford to construct it.
 The project fell through, and I was in a terrible fix and didn’t know how to wind the matter up.
 I was overcome by despair, exhausted.
 At the time, I learned that a foreman of a company, a project contractor, committed suicide by hanging himself for being unable to repay the large loans that he had got to consecutively contract for projects over several years.
 At the news, I suddenly felt that I was also standing at the gate of hell, and I had no courage to go any further.
 Thereafter, creditors came one after another to demand payment of debts.
 Some of them even lay on our beds, refusing to leave.
 At that time, I went crawling to them, and lost face completely.
 Even my closest relatives and friends turned their backs on me for fear that I would not repay their money.
 Thinking that I had rushed and busied about for these few years, but instead of making some money, I was tired out physically and mentally and had outstanding loans of several hundreds of thousands of yuan, I looked to the sky and sighed heavily, “Heavens!
 I have a hard life!
 Enough of me!
 I really don’t want to live anymore!”

-Just when I was hovering around the gate of hell, the of came upon me.
+Just when I was hovering around the gate of hell, the kingdom of came upon me.
 Only after that did I know that man is ruled by God.
 Because I had God, I felt there was hope in life.
 I read these words of Almighty God: “Today, since I have led you to this point, I have made fitting arrangements, and have My own aims.
 If I were to tell you of them today, would you truly be able to know them?
 I am well acquainted with the thoughts of man’s mind and the wishes of man’s heart: Who has never looked for a way out for themselves?
 Who has never thought of their own prospects?
 Yet even though man is possessed of a rich and prismatic intellect, who was able to predict that, following the ages, the present would turn out as it has?
 Is this really the fruit of your own subjective efforts?
 Is this the payment for your tireless industry?
 Is this the beautiful tableau envisaged by your mind?
 If I did not guide all mankind, who would be able to separate themselves from My arrangements and find another way out?
 Is it the thoughts and wishes of man that have brought him to today?
 Many people go their whole lives without having their wishes fulfilled.
 Is this really because of a fault in their thinking?
 Many people’s lives are filled with unexpected happiness and satisfaction.
 Is this really because they expect too little?
 Who of the whole of mankind is not cared for in the eyes of the Almighty?
 Who does not live in the midst of the Almighty’s predestination?
 Whose birth and death come from their own choices?
 Does man control his own fate?” (“The Eleventh Utterance” of God’s Utterances to the Entire Universe in The Word Appears in the Flesh).
 The words of Almighty God filled my heart and mouth with conviction and caused me to realize this: Man’s fate is indeed not controlled by his own hands!
 All these years I have planned and prepared for my future, but I have accomplished nothing as I wished.
 Over the recent few years, I have been intent on earning more money and living a life better than others’.
 Yet not only have I earned nothing, but I have thrown in a lot of money in vain.
 Worse still, I, a respectable man, have got into such a sorry plight, which I never expected.
 I have worked hard for my future time and again, but why have I always ended up with failure?
 Now I know it is because my fate is not controlled by my own hands but was predestined by God.
 I had a deep conviction that these words are the words of God.
 So I could not help but cry to Almighty God from my heart, “O God!
 It turns out that the fate of man and his birth and death are all controlled by Your hands.
 I am in such a situation today; this was also predestined by You and is ruled by You.
 Only under such circumstances can I come before You.
 O God!
 I am grateful to You for saving me from the jaws of death and giving me the courage to live.
 I am willing to submit to Your arrangement for the life journey I should walk in the future.”